 ALL TRAILS ARE OPEN but for the SWITCHBACK TRAIL (due to a trail washout) connecting the two parks.

-Horseback trails and campground are closed for the season.
-Trails will reopen on May 1st, 2020 (weather permitting).
+Horseback trails and campground are open for the season.

 For details on hunting programs, check the online Hunter Fact Sheets for Matthiessen, Starved Rock, Sandy Ford and Mitchell’s Grove: